John Talbot, 1st Earl of Shrewsbury: Origins

 He was descended from Richard Talbot, the son of William "Le Sire" Talbot, whose estate (wife and infant son Hugh) was a tenant in 1086 of Walter Giffard at Woburn and Battlesden in Bedfordshire.
-The Talbot Family descends from William d'Hiemois, the illegitimate son of Richard I, Duke of Normandy.
-William's son Hugh, Bishop of Lisieux, was the father of William "Le Sire" Talbot (1046–1066).
-The Talbots were cousins of William the Conqueror, King of England, and also the Giffard family.
-It is incorrect to suggest that the Talbot family were vassals of the Giffards in Normandy.
 Hugh Talbot, Richard's son, made a grant to Beaubec Abbey, confirmed by his son Richard Talbot in 1153.
 This Richard (died 1175) is listed in 1166 as holding three fees of the Honour of Giffard in Buckinghamshire.
 He also held a fee at Linton in Herefordshire, for which his son Gilbert Talbot (died 1231) obtained a fresh charter in 1190.
-Gilbert's grandson Gilbert (died 1274) married Gwenllian ferch Rhys Mechyll, who was incorrectly assumed to be the sole heiress of the Welsh Prince Rhys Mechyll, whose armorials were of the House of Deheubarth, and which the Talbots thenceforth assumed in lieu of their own former arms!
+Gilbert's grandson Gilbert (died 1274) married Gwenllian ferch Rhys Mechyll, who was incorrectly assumed to be the sole heiress of the Welsh Prince Rhys Mechyll, whose armorials were of the House of Deheubarth, and which the Talbots thenceforth assumed in lieu of their own former arms.
 Their son Sir Richard Talbot, who signed the Barons' Letter of 1301, held the manor of Eccleswall in Herefordshire in right of his wife Sarah, sister of William de Beauchamp, 9th Earl of Warwick.
 In 1331 Richard's son Gilbert Talbot (1276–1346) was summoned to Parliament, which is considered evidence of his baronial status – see Baron Talbot.
 Gilbert's son Richard married Elizabeth Comyn, bringing with her the inheritance of Goodrich Castle.

 John Talbot was born in about 1384 or more likely around 1387, the second son of Richard Talbot, 4th Baron Talbot of Goodrich Castle, by Ankaret, daughter and sole heiress of the 4th Baron Strange of Blackmere.
 His birthplace was Black Mere Castle (the caput of his mother's estates) near Whitchurch, Shropshire, which is now a scheduled monument listed as Blakemere Moat, site of the demolished fortified manor house.
 His younger brother Richard became Archbishop of Dublin and Lord Chancellor of Ireland: he was one of the most influential Irish statesmen of his time, and his brother's most loyal supporter during his often troubled years in Ireland.
 John also had an elder brother, Gilbert (born 1383), who was heir to their parents' baronies of Talbot and Strange.

-His father died in 1396 when Talbot was around nine years old, and so it was Ankaret's second husband, Thomas Neville, 5th Baron Furnivall, who became the major influence in his early life.
+His father died in 1396 when Talbot was around nine years old, and so it was Ankaret's second husband, Thomas Nevill, 5th Baron Furnivall, who became the major influence in his early life.
 The marriage (1401) also gave the opportunity of a title for her second son, as Neville had no sons, with the title Baron Furnivall going through his eldest daughter Maud (Talbot's stepsister), who would become John's first wife.
 Their marriage resulted in John styling himself as John Talbot, 6th Baron Furnivall.